OUT & ABOUT

 Sources of combustion (paper rubbish) right next to a radiator.

 Sources of combustion stored in the mains incomer or riser (commonly where the electricity enters your building/floor, and the fuse board is located)

 If a spark has something to catch it will turn into a fire.

 Trip hazards from power cables.

-In a busy workplace if can be difficult but all of the above can be easily avoided, they just need to be highlighted and then the management of them kept up to date by you.
+In a busy workplace, it can be difficult but all the above can be easily avoided, they just need to be highlighted and then the management of them kept up to date by you.